dapphub/klab/README.md

 In rough specs, the amount of gas available defaults to 3,000,000.
 This can be changed using the [`gas` header](https://github.com/dapphub/klab/blob/master/acts.md/#gas).

+Once a `pass_rough` spec has been proven, the gas used for each execution path is combined into a single expression, which is the upper gas bound for the stronger `pass` spec.

 ### Zsh completions

 There are automatic tab completions for `zsh` that can be installed by adding the following to your `.zshrc`: